-2017 Compliance Monitoring Flan Federal State-Statutory State-Regulatory (California Code of Regulations, Title 15, Minimum Standards for Adult Detention Facilities and Juvenile Facilties) Valid Court Order - 31.304(o): The term means a court order given by a juvenile court judge to a juvenile who has be brought before the court and made subject t court order.
-The use of the word "valid" peri the incarceration of juveniles for violation of valid court order only if they received their fudue due process rights as guaranteed by the Constitution of the United States. o a interference with any lawful order of the juvenile court or of a judge or referee thereof constitutes a contempt of court.
+2010 Compliance Monitoring Plan ATTACHIVIENT 3 Federal State-Statutory State-Regulatory (California Code of Regulations, Title 15, Minimum Standards for Adult Detention Facilities and Juvenile Facilties) Valid Court Order - 31.304(o): The term means a court order given by a juvenile court judge to a juvenile who has been brought before the court and made subject to a court order.
+The use of the word "valid" permits the incarceration of juveniles for violation of a valid court order only if they received their full due process rights as guaranteed by the Constitution of the United States.
+Welfare and Institutions Code Section Pertinent to Contempt of Court §213.
+Any willful disobedience or interference with any lawful order of the juvenile court or of a judge or referee thereof constitutes a contempt of court.
+Code of Civil Procedure Section Pertinent to Contempt of Court §1218. (a) Upon the answer and evidence taken, the court or judge shall determine whether the person proceeded against is guilty of the contempt charged, and if it be adjudged that he or she is guilty of the contempt, a fine may be imposed on him or her not exceeding one thousand dollars (\$1,000), payable to the court, or he or she may be imprisoned not exceeding five days, or both.
+See Attached CA Court of Appeals Case: In re Michael G. (1988) 44 Cal.3d 283, 747 P.2d 1152; 243 Cal.Rptr.
+224)